 Another fun way to get to Fiji if you’re an especially adventurous backpacker is to island-hop across the Pacific, or even further afield, by working for your keep as a crew-member on a yacht.
 Fiji is a popular stop for yachts traveling long-distance, and this can be an exciting and very affordable way to see an exotic part of the world, and visit places that would be otherwise inaccessible.
 One word of warning, though -- it’s strongly recommended to carefully check out the people who you’ll traveling with, especially if you’re a woman traveling solo.
 If you’re already in Fiji and interested in this kind of travel, be sure to visit the Royal Suva Yacht Club, as crewing positions are often advertised on the noticeboard.
 Also check out the noticeboards at hostels in Suva, Fiji, and other parts in Fiji.
 If you’re currently traveling in Australia or New Zealand and want to sail to Fiji, hostels in these places will also sometimes have advertisements on their noticeboards by yachties who are heading there and need crew.

-Written by local enthusiast for Suva hostels
+Written by Travel Expert Suva

 Carsani